hskAlena/EXOT/README.md

 # EXOT

+## Update
-The dataset RMOT-223 will be released in June, 2023.
+The dataset RMOT-223 will be released in October, 2023.